jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/99-leftovers.md

 Biology, medicine, the other sciences cannot guide our way.
 Because these are based on observing others.
 To understand our current selves, like building a new track to change where the train is going.
 Thus we must delve into economics and politics to update our self-perception.

 ===

+I have so many examples.
+One will do for now.
+Dylan was an elderly gentleman whose SUV caught fire while driving to Florida.
+I hired an engineer to see if his aftermarket tow hitch was to blame.
+While we waited to find out, Dylan shocked me by using his claim check to purchase the exact same year, make, and model of SUV.
+He even had the same shop install the same tow hitch.
+Dylan only called me after doing all this to ask what the engineer's report said.

+The report was inconclusive.
+Saying a kind of "Good luck" was basically all I could do.